sradevski/aida/docs/advanced-usage/intro-to-endpoints.md

 In the above model, we have defined a `/users` endpoint that has a **PUT** method and a `/users/{id}` endpoint that defines a **GET** method, each with specified request and response definition.
 As you can see, we have used the **core** model for our **User** to specify the request and response data (although you will probably shrink or extend it as necessary).
 For all supported properties for the **endpoints** model type, visit the [endpoints model](reference/endpoints-model.md) page.

-Before we go on and use our **endpoints** model, let's diverge a bit and talk about how injectors can be chained in the next article.
+Before we use our **endpoints** model, let's diverge a bit and talk about how injectors can be chained in the next article.